 - 1.1 Section 14 of the Education Act (1996) places local authorities (LAs) under a general duty to provide a school place for every child living in their area of responsibility who is of statutory school age and whose parents want their child educated in the state-funded sector.
 To achieve this the Council monitors provision across the county and, where necessary, takes appropriate action to increase capacity in response to identified demand. - 1.2 The Education and Inspections Act (2006) places additional duties on LAs to ensure fair access to educational opportunity, to promote choice for parents and secure diversity in the provision of schools. - 1.3 The Council also has a statutory duty under Section 6 of the Childcare Act 2006 to secure sufficient childcare for parents to work or to undertake education or training which could lead to employment and secure free provision for all 3- and 4- year olds (and up to 40% of 2 year olds who meet the prescribed eligibility criteria) of 15 hours a week, 38 weeks a year, of early years (EY) education.
-The Childcare Act 2016 extended this entitlement to provide an additional 15 hours (per week 38 weeks per year) of free EY provision for 3- and 4-years olds who meet the prescribed eligibility criteria. - 1.4 Cambridgeshire is one of the fastest growing counties in the country.
-As part of South Cambridgeshire District Council's (SCDC) adopted Local Plan, land north of Cambridge on the former Waterbeach Barracks site, and adjoining land to the east, were identified as appropriate for a new town settlement, Waterbeach New Town (WNT), to address the housing demand to the north of Cambridge City required by 2031.
-WNT is situated to the north of Waterbeach Village, 3.1 miles from the northern edge of Cambridge and 9.3 miles to the south of Ely.
-It is located between the A10 to the west, the London to Kings Lynn rail line to the east and south of the village of Chittering and is within the ward of Waterbeach. - 1.5 Following approval of planning consent for 11,000 new houses, (30% of which will be affordable housing), on the two WNT development sites, a new primary school is required by September 2023 to ensure that places are available for the first families to move into the new town.
-The school will be built with capacity of 420 places/2 forms of entry (FE) which will be expanded to 3FE/630 places as the developments are built out.
-The site and funding for this new school has been secured through S106 developer contributions.
-EY accommodation will also be provided on the school site.
-At the appropriate time the Council will run a competitive tender process for interested parties in order to identify an EY service provider.
-The timetable will be planned to ensure that EY provision is in place and operational from the day on which the school opens.
-As well as further 4 primary schools the development, will eventually have dedicated secondary education provision, a special school and post 16 provision. - 1.6 The 2011 Education Act sets requirements for LAs in the establishment of new schools as follows:

-- The Council must seek proposals for the establishment of an Academy or Free School and specify the date by which proposals must be received. - Following the published closing date, by which proposals should have been submitted, the Council must contact the Secretary of State for Education, to outline the steps it has taken to secure applications for the establishment of an Academy or Free School, together with details of any which have been received.
+The Childcare Act 2016 extended this entitlement to provide an additional 15 hours (per week 38 weeks per year) of free EY provision for 3- and 4-years olds who meet the prescribed eligibility criteria. - 1.4 In recent years, three large developments have been granted planning approval in Sawtry which will increase the number of primary aged children living in the village.
+These comprise Glebe Farm (80 dwellings), Gidding Road (295 dwellings) and Glatton Road (340 dwellings).
+The existing Infant and Junior schools operate from the same site which has limited scope for expansion.
+It is for this reason that a new school is required by September 2023 to ensure that places are available for families moving into these developments.
+The school will initially have capacity to offer 1 form of entry/210 places but will be built with core facilities for it to expand to 2FE/420 places in line with housing growth and increased pupil numbers. - 1.5 EY accommodation will also be provided on the school site.
+At the appropriate time, the Council will run a competitive tender process for interested parties in order to identify an EY service provider.
+The timetable will be planned to ensure that EY provision is in place and operational from the day on which the school opens. - 1.6 The 2011 Education Act sets requirements for LAs in the establishment of new schools as follows: - The Council must seek proposals for the establishment of an Academy or Free School and specify the date by which proposals must be received. - Following the published closing date, by which proposals should have been submitted, the Council must contact the Secretary of State for Education, to outline the steps it has taken to secure applications for the establishment of an Academy or Free School, together with details of any which have been received.